vulnersCom/zabbix-threat-control/README.md

 - python 3 (only for ztc scripts)
 - python modules: pyzabbix, jpath, requests
-- zabbix version 3.4 is required to create a custom dashboard.
+- zabbix version 3.4 is required to create a custom dashboard and a custom polling schedule.
 - zabbix-agent for collect data and run scripts.
 - zabbix-sender utility for sending data to zabbix-server.